GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 installed and configured as a part of [RHO Emacs](https://gchristensen.github.io/rho-emacs/) distribution.
 I use it to store any files that I need less often and to keep free-form notes, for which Emacs is indispensable.

 Although Emacs requires some technical background, the huge benefit is that everything costs exactly zero shekels per month, and you own all your data.
-The authors of this software will undoubtedly be happy if you support their hard work with a small donation.
+If you enjoy the software, the authors will undoubtedly be happy to receive a small donation.

-Let's consider the features of this software in more detail.
+Let's consider the features of these tools in more detail.

 **1. Hierarchical grouping**